53 Ways to Get a Job Before Graduation

 - Look at the LinkedIn profiles of people a step ahead of you in your field, or look closely at job listings you’re interested in.
 Are there any skills they have or are looking for that you lack?
 See if there’s any way you can start to gain at least one of them by the end of the year.

-- If you don't know what skills to add to your repertoire, tech skills can never hurt.
-And, luckily for you, you can definitely learn to code in three months or less!
+- If you don’t know what skills to add to your repertoire, tech skills can never hurt.
+You should think about taking a few classes or signing up for a coding bootcamp.

 - Have time for some outside reading?
 Pick up a few books written by leaders in your field, or even just read general business books.
 Even if it’s not something you can necessarily put on your resume, it will give you great talking points to impress with during your interviews.